Foreck1/LootTweaker-Docs/docs/tutorials/crash-course-basics.rst

     //Remove leather from "main"
     cow_main.removeEntry("minecraft:leather");

 This snippet prevents cows dropping leather.

-It's fairly simple:
-* The cow loot table is retrieved and stored
+1. The cow loot table is retrieved and stored
-* The pool called "main" is retrieved from the table and stored
+2. The pool called "main" is retrieved from the table and stored
-* The entry called "minecraft:leather" is removed from the pool
+3. The entry called "minecraft:leather" is removed from the pool

 Two of the methods in the snippet, `getPool()` & `removeEntry()` are instance methods.
 They must be called on an instance of `LootTable` & `LootPool` respectively.
 In the case of `getPool()` the instance used is the one returned earlier by `LootTable.getTable()`.
 In the case of `removeEntry()` the instance used is the one returned earlier by `getPool()`. `LootTable.getTable()` is the only static method.